tsuyoshi-matsuura/courseraDataScienceCourse3/README.md

 ### Usage: source(run_analyis.R)
 This will create two tidy datasets 'data' and 'data_avg'.
-The first dataset 'data' is the result of performing tasks 1-4 in the assignment.
+The first dataset 'data' is the result of performing tasks 1-4 of the assignment.
 The second dataset 'data_avg' is the result of task 5 of the assignment.
 Moreover, the script will output the dataset 'data_avg' as a file 'data_avg.txt' to the working directory.
 This file is submitted as part of the assignment.